If you don’t like the art, wait 10 days.

 It might take several hours or a couple of days.
 Then wait 10 days and repeat.

-finding a path to what we’ve turned our backs on, 2019 handmade cast abaca and cotton papers, wood, insulation foam board, fencing wire, dimensions vary though as a guide the white side panels are 8’ high, Barb is 5’, Paul 6.5’
+finding a path to what we’ve turned our backs on, 2019 handmade cast abaca and cotton papers, wood, insulation foam board, fencing wire, dimensions vary though as a guide the white side panels are 8’ high.
+If you’re judging by the figures in the photos, Barb is 5’, Paul 6.5’

 Working through variations is how we compose best.
 For a show, of course, we’re gunning for “final” pieces.
 Throw some things on the wall, floor or ceiling, move them around until something clicks, photograph it, put the parts into “no can use now,” and yell Next!